Winston-Lu/ESP8266-LED-Shelf/README.md

 * The STL files for these parts are in the original video description, so give him some support by going to the video.

 ### The ESP8266 Part
 Run this code in some folder you want to save this code if you have git installed.
-Otherwise just download zip in the top left and extract:
+Otherwise just download the repo zip in the top right and extract:
 ```cmd
 git clone https://github.com/Winston-Lu/LED-Clock
 ```